An Ancient Material Making Modern Construction More Sustainable

 In modern construction, Limecrete is used in various applications, particularly where moisture control is crucial.
 It is ideal for ground floors and basements, where its ability to manage damp conditions is highly beneficial.
 Limecrete floors can be particularly useful in buildings located in areas with high humidity, as they prevent moisture buildup and improve indoor air quality.

-At N’arc, we emphasize sustainability in our architectural designs.
+At N’arc, we emphasise sustainability in our architectural designs.
 We incorporate Limecrete into our projects to enhance their eco-friendliness.
 Whether you’re renovating an old structure or building a new one, our expertise can help you utilise Limecrete effectively, ensuring that your project is both durable and environmentally responsible.

 Share this article